one-among-us/data/people/Acheron/page.en.md

 Acheron was a young trans girl who was lovely, brave, and kind-hearted.

 She uploaded several Minecraft gameplay videos on Bilibili.
-She once excavated an entire chunk in Minecraft with nine friends in the speedrun community in just 30:17.
+She once excavated an entire chunk in Minecraft with nine friends in the Speedrun community in just 30:17.

-Acheron was also knowledgeable in technology.
+Acheron was not just a gamer but also a tech enthusiast.
+She was knowledgeable in various aspects of technology, from hardware to software, and often shared her insights with the community.
-She uploaded two notable videos: one is unboxing the BearPi-HM Nano development board, and the other is installing Klipper based on Debian 10.
+She uploaded two notable videos: one is unboxing the BearPi-HM Nano development board.
+The other is installing Klipper based on Debian 10.

 ## Departure